 - In the episode "The Gift Horse", Martin says that Niles' birthday gift of his old police horse was the best gift he could get.
 After he thanks him, Niles lies and says that the horse was from both himself and Frasier—who was earlier upset that he'd lost their "gift-giving" competition because of that horse.

 - Another one in the episode "The Maris Counselor" when after Niles breaks it off with Maris for good, the three Crane men have drinks and joke about their failed love lives.
-At one point in the discussion, when Niles is explaining how he ran into Maris's lover, there is also a Crowning Moment of Funny:
+At one point in the discussion, when Niles is explaining how he ran into Maris's lover, there is also a Funny Moment:

 Niles: Fifteen years with Maris, I end up in bed with her lover.

-Martin: Gee, I didn't need to hear that!
+Martin: Geeze, I didn't need to hear that!

 Niles: No, no, it was an accident.
 It was pitch dark, I thought he was Maris.